kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# The Integration Surface Can Be Visualized as a Thin Layer
+## The Integration Surface Can Be Visualized as a Thin Layer { #integration-surface-thin-layer }

 A thick framework adapter often looks like this: